Ahoy, seafoodies! Taste the finest fresh seafood in Singapore, from crab and lobster to oysters and mussels.

 Lai Huat Signatures, multiple locations including East Coast and Sembawang

 For a taste of simple, rustic Mediterranean seafood, head over to this Greek dining establishment.
 Its fresh fish selection is flown in from the Aegean Sea and grilled or salt baked to perfection.
 The grilled octopus dish is also a must-try: it’s paired with fava puree, confit tomatoes and homemade squid ink rice crackers.

 Alati, 73 Amoy Street, Singapore 069892

-While Hawaiian sun, sand and surf might be oceans away, fresh Hawaiian raw fish salad makes its way to the CBD at Aloha Poké.
-This casual, colourful eatery lets you design your own tasty bowl by picking your base and choice of house-marinated poké with a topping of scallions and pineapples.
+While Hawaiian sun, sand and surf might be oceans away, fresh Hawaiian raw fish salad makes its way to Singapore at Aloha Poke.
+This casual, colourful eatery lets you design your own tasty bowl by picking your base and choice of house-marinated poke with a topping of scallions and pineapples.
 Amp up your bowl with the superfood selection, which includes avocado and almonds.

 If you’ve got your full lunch hour, waiting 10 to 15 minutes for a steaming bowl of fresh, thick fish slices swimming in a clear, nourishing broth is absolutely worth it.
 The auntie taking orders here is highly efficient at her job, so it helps to rehearse your order while you’re in the queue!

-Want a taste of this chewy, delicately flavoured Asian delicacy?
+Want a taste of the chewy, delicately flavoured Asian delicacy that is Mexican abalone whelk?
 Have it the classic way at this age-old abalone institution, served with fresh greens and simmered in a rich, creamy XO sauce.